zhouyangstrath/CABLEX_API/source/index.rst

    :Version: v1.2.0
    :Date: |today|

-CABLEX is an in-house automation tool developed by the CONTRACTOR at TFMC & University of Strathclyde.
+CABLEX is an automation tool developed by the contractor at TFMC & University of Strathclyde.
 It is specifically designed to design and optimise power cable configurations in FOWT projects.
-Seamlessly integrating with TFMC established methodology, this software encompasses over 10,000 power cable base configurations and includes design load cases in its routine.
+Seamlessly integrating with TFMC established methodology, this software encompasses thousands of power cable base configurations and includes design load cases in its routine.
 Noteworthy for its user-friendly interface, CABLEX offers advanced static/dynamic analysis features and flexible criteria ranges, making it a convenient tool for preliminary and detailed design checks.
 It stands out as a pioneering solution in the renewable energy sector.